bwesterb/draft-schwabe-cfrg-kyber/README.md

 It described [Kyber](https://pq-crystals.org/kyber/index.shtml),
 NIST's pick for post-quantum key agreement.

+It also contains "machine-readable" specification of Kyber in Python.

-Very much work-in-progress at the moment!
+Very much [work-in-progress](https://github.com/bwesterb/draft-schwabe-cfrg-kyber/issues) at the moment!

 **NOTE** This draft is not stable and does not (yet) match the final NIST standard expected in 2024.
 Currently it matches Kyber as submitted